Judaica Guide

 The significance of the Shofar

-In Biblical times the shofar was blown to announce an important event, such as the alarm of war, the coming of peace or to announce the New Moon.
-The shofar was heard when we received the Torah and the ten commandments to Moses at Mount Sinai as it says in Shemot (Exodus) 19:16, "And it came to pass on the third day in the morning, that there was thunder and lightning, and a thick cloud upon the mount, and the voice of the Shofar extremely loud; so that all the people that were in the camp trembled."
-Thus when we hear the shofar we are reminded to strengthen our commitment to the Torah.
+In Biblical times the shofar was blown to announce an important event, such as the alarm of war, to announce the New Moon or to announce holidays.
+The blast of a Shofar emanating from the thick cloud on Mount Sinai made the Israelites tremble in awe (Exodus) 19:16, "And it came to pass on the third day in the morning, that there was thunder and lightning, and a thick cloud upon the mount, and the voice of the Shofar extremely loud; so that all the people that were in the camp trembled."
+Thus when we hear the Shofar we are reminded to strengthen our commitment to the Torah.